 Chemotherapy uses drugs to kill cancer cells.
 It is also administered in various ways depending on the cancer type.

 If doctors think the cancer is curable, chemotherapy is usually injected into a vein (intravenous chemotherapy).
 If treatment is not possible, the patient needs to take chemotherapy drugs to relieve the symptoms.

 It is normally administered on an outpatient basis for a couple of months, so the patient does not need to stay in the hospital overnight.
 However, in some cases, treatment symptoms or side effects can be particularly distressing with longer hospital stays.

 There can be multiple side effects of chemotherapy, the most serious of which is possible bone marrow damage.
 It can interfere with the formation of healthy blood cells and cause problems such as:

 - increased vulnerability to infection

-If these problems occur, treatment may need to be postponed to produce healthy blood cells.
-Growth factor drugs can also stimulate the formation of blood cells.
+If these problems occur, treatment may need to be postponed to produce healthy blood cells, additionally, growth factor drugs can also stimulate the formation of blood cells.

 Other possible side effects of chemotherapy include:

 - skin rashes

 - infertility, which may be permanent or temporary